nsarode/popular_gene_prok/README.md

 What
 `awk '{print $1}' gene2pubmed | sort -nr | uniq -c | sort -nr |head`

+Questions that come to mind:
+What the the genes that were most studied ? i.e. most publications associated with it Most studied species ?
+Can we narrow this down to different taxa levels ?
+If we move to the consolidated file, does the results above hold true between the years we restricted to ?
+Any trend associated with year?
+On the flip side what is the least studied species?
+Can we get proof of concept using NCBI's taxidToGeneNames.pl script ?
+Within species, what genes are most studied per taxa ?
+Is there a correlation between the most studied gene and the most studied taxa ?

 According to the original instructions, all genes that are assigned to Human (tax_id 9606) were selected for further analysis.
 This is where my protocol will __branch out__ from the original one.
 I am not really that interested in Human genes.
 Its the bacteria that fascinate me !
 Now here is the rub, Bacteria is a superkingdom (tax_id 2); what this list contains is tax_id species.
 So now how do we deal with this ?